 If you’re not using the big compartment, you can use its lid as a counter for preparing food or as an extra table!

-And you don’t have to worry about cleaning the cooler afterwards.
+And you don’t have to worry about cleaning the cooler afterward.
 This tutorial also discusses how to provide good drainage for easy cleaning and maintenance.

-Hmm, do you think this cooler can get any more better?
+Hmm, do you think this cooler can get any better?

 You’ll need these materials:

 - PVC / Brass Fittings

 - Black Spray Paint